Breastfeeding Through Infant Food Allergies

 We’re happy to say Dr. Trill is currently conducting the first study looking at cow’s milk and soy protein at different doses in breastmilk!

-2. The Number of Infant Allergies or Intolerances Is on the Rise
+2. The Number of Infant Allergies Is on the Rise

 Free to Feed is taking on a serious, important mission to help mothers breastfeeding infants with food allergies or intolerances.
 There are two main types of infant allergies: IgE and non-IgE.
 Read more on the difference on our blog What You Need to Know About Infant Food Allergies.